Relative Cubulation of Small Cancellation Free Products: A complex of groups for and the construction of its development

-We summarize a construction described by Martin and Steenbock \cite{MartinSteenbock} that endows small cancellation quotients with a developable complex of groups structure.
-The group $G$ can be realized as the fundamental group of a developable 2-dimensional complex of groups.
-This complex of groups structure gives a natural action of $G$ on a connected and simply connected \cite[Theorem~III.$\mc{C}$.3.13]{BridsonHaefliger} polygonal complex $X$ with finite quotient.
+We will make use of a developable complex of groups structure for small cancellation free products due to Martin and Steenbock \cite{MartinSteenbock}.
+The purpose of describing this construction is to build an action of $G$ on a 2-dimensional polygonal complex $X$ that captures the relative hyperbolicity of $G$ with respect to the peripheral structure $\mc{Q}$ consisting of factor groups.
+The complex $X$ is also the starting point for building a blown-up space that captures the finer relatively hyperbolic structure $(G, \mc{P})$ coming from peripherals within the factor groups.

-As Martin and Steenbock do, we illustrate the construction when $G$ is a small cancellation free product of two groups with a single relator for clarity and ease of notation.
-Specifically, we will assume throughout this section that $G=\rightQ{A*B}{ \llangle w^d \rrangle }$ where $w$ is a reduced length $2N$ word in $A*B$ that is not a proper power and $d \geq 0$.
+Throughout this section, we illustrate the construction when $G$ is a small cancellation free product of two groups with a single relator for clarity and ease of notation.
+Specifically, we assume that $G=\rightQ{A*B}{ \llangle w^d \rrangle }$ where $w$ is a cyclically reduced word of length $2N$ in $A*B$ that is not a proper power and $d \geq 0$.